ericwu13/arc-ov7670-segmentation/README.md

 # Image Segmentation Robot System

-This application, which implements a mobile inverted pendulum robots, is designed to show how to develop a **Motion Control** using embARC.
+This application, which implements a image semantic segmentation on ARC IoT board, is designed to show how to use camera and Machine Learning in embARC.
-VIDEO URL: [DEMO VIDEO][14]

 * [Introduction](#introduction)
 	* [Function](#function)